 - SASR (Standard Assessment of Sight Reading)

-Piano Marvel has over 1,000 library pieces to choose from, including pop, classical, and hymns; most of the pieces are included in the premium account so you don’t have to pay extra for them.
+Piano Marvel has over 1,000 library pieces to choose from, including pop, classical, holiday, and hymns; all of the pieces are included in the premium account so you don’t have to pay extra for them (although if you want a physical copy of the music, you’ll have to buy it from the publisher).
 They vary in difficulty from Level 1 to Level 18 (the level of a piano performance major).

 Many of the pieces also have links to YouTube videos, which is really helpful in deciding if you want to learn that song and also to learn how the song should sound.